niran/larpcoin-toolkit/README.md

 The gamemaster chooses how players will control the slowlock.
 The simplest options are:

 * **House of Players**: Active players make decisions.
-Each player's NFT gives them a vote until it expires.
+Each game piece NFT gives them a vote until it expires.
 One person, one vote.
 By default, the House of Players can spend the larpcoins released from the slowlock.
 * **House of Future Players**: Decisions are made by players who hold larpcoins to use in the future.
 One larpcoin, one vote.
 (Future players should be active players, too!)
 By default, the House of Future Players can modify the slowlock, modify the game piece NFT, and generally everything except spending larpcoins.

-Both houses are represented by [Governor](https://docs.tally.xyz/knowledge-base/tally/governor-framework) contracts, and proposals are managed with [Tally](https://www.tally.xyz/).
 You should rename the houses to fit with the lore of your larpcoin!

+## Tools

+* [**Base**](https://www.base.org/): Larpcoins play well on Base because the fees are super low, it's easy to onboard new players, and it has access to [Coinbase Onchain Verifications](https://github.com/coinbase/verifications), which will make it easier for you to enforce one player, one vote.
+* [**Tally**](https://www.tally.xyz/): Tally is the tool larpcoin players use to make decisions together.
+* [**Governor**](https://docs.tally.xyz/knowledge-base/tally/governor-framework): Larpcoins are built with Governor contracts, which makes them compatible with Tally.
+* [**Uniswap**](https://uniswap.org/): Uniswap v3's [single-sided liquidity](https://support.uniswap.org/hc/en-us/articles/20902968738317-What-is-single-sided-liquidity) allows the larpcoin to provide its own initial liquidity without any ETH.

 ## FAQ

-* **Which chain should I launch my larpcoin on?** Base seems like the best choice.
-It's easy to onboard, and it has access to [Coinbase Onchain Verifications](https://github.com/coinbase/verifications), which will make it easier for you to enforce one player, one vote.
 * **Do larpcoins have a fixed supply?** Yes.
 The entire supply of a larpcoin is created on day one.
 The larpcoins spent by the House of Players aren't *new* tokens, they're tokens that have been freshly released from the slowlock.
 * **Since players are spending USD and ETH to mint their game piece NFTs, does the House of Players receive USD and ETH to spend?** No. The House of Players only receives larpcoins from the slowlock.
 USD and ETH from minting is always automatically swapped and deposited back in the slowlock.
 * **Does "one person, one vote" actually work onchain?** Not really!
 Someone can create a whole bunch of accounts, mint a bunch of game piece NFTs, and gain control of the House of Players.
 But it's not worth worrying about this until your players have proved that your larpcoin is worth playing.
 Once it is, there are a few ways you can make it more resilient: